mjancarik/esmj-schema/README.md

 #### `s.object(definition, options?)`

 Creates an object schema with the given definition.
-You can optionally pass `SchemaInterfaceOptions` to customize error messages.
+You can optionally pass `options` to customize error messages.

 ```typescript
 const objectSchema = s.object(